CIF WBGT & Heat Rules for California Schools Explained

 WBGT Solutions and Technologies

-Ensuring accurate and reliable WBGT monitoring is crucial for safeguarding athletes from heat stress and poor air quality.
+Ensuring accurate and reliable wet bulb globe temperature monitoring is crucial for safeguarding athletes from heat stress and poor air quality.
 While various options exist, each carries advantages and limitations.
 Understanding these differences is essential for schools and athletic programs to choose the best solution for their specific needs.

 Here’s a breakdown of the most common WBGT monitoring methods: